top of page

 We are Quick Silver Theater Company.
 QSTC - 4Words

 We are dedicated to an artistic process deeply rooted in freedom.
-Freedom to soar beyond the limited imaginations that have traditionally surrounded Blackness and the myriad of Black experiences in the American Theater; freedom from the racism, oppression, and white supremacy that permeate the halls and stages of the most lauded theatrical and cultural institutions in our nation; freedom from the constraints and restrictions continually placed on our abilities, talents, and potential.
+Freedom to soar beyond the limited imaginations that have traditionally surrounded Blackness and the myriad of Black experiences in the American Theater; freedom from the racism, oppression, and white supremacy that permeate the halls and stages of the most lauded theatrical and cultural institutions in our nation; freedom from the constraints and restrictions

 We appreciate the statements of support from various theaters across the country, throughout our city, and we encourage and challenge those institutions to follow through with action.